Niraj-Mittapelly/Excel_sales_analytics/README.md

 ## 🛠 Technical & Soft Skills:

 ### Technical Skills:
--Proficient in integrating supplementary data into existing models
+- Ability to integrate new data into an existing data model.
-- Proficient in ETL (Extract, Transform, Load) processes
+- The ability to use Power Query to create a date table.
-- Skilled in creating date tables using Power Query
+- Calculated columns can be created with DAX.
-- Skilled in using DAX for calculated columns creation
+- The capacity to calculate quarters and months of fiscal year.
-- Capable of deriving fiscal months and quarters
+- Proficiency with the Extract, Transform, Load (ETL) process.
-- Expert in establishing data model relationships with Power Pivot
+- Using Power Pivot to establish links between data models.

-### Soft Skills:
+### softer skills
-- Developed a systematic approach for effective report planning
+- Putting empathy into the design of user-centered reporting.
-- Thorough understanding of sales and finance reports
+- Improved comprehension of financial and sales reports
-- Proficient in optimizing report generation through fine-tuning
+- Putting together a report-building plan using a methodical manner
-- Expertise in designing user-focused, empathetic reports
+- Report generation optimisation by means of painstaking adjustment.